cerebral/cerebral/docs/developer_guide/routing.md

 # Routing
-Typically applications uses a router.
-To instantiate the Cerebral router you install it as a separate package and instantiate it as a module:
+Typically applications use a router.
+To instantiate the Cerebral router, install it as a separate package and instantiate it as a module:

 ```js
 import {Controller} from 'cerebral'